saritha28882/Massachusetts-General-Hospital/README.md

 ### **Data Set Analysis**
 Identified the attributes and metrics for the chart preparation.
 Patient’s admission is supposed to be identified by the value “inpatient” in the encounter class field of the encounter table.
-But there are records where the encounter class shows “Outpatient” and the there is overnight stay for these employees.
+But there are records where the encounter class shows “Outpatient” and there is overnight stay for these employees.

 ### **Data Modeling**
-The first step is to create a date dimension table db_Date_Table in Power Query and then load the same to Power BI Desktop.
-The db_Date_Table has Date column whose value starts from the earliest date available in close_date column or the engage_date column whichever is the earliest.
+1. The first step is to create a date dimension table DateTable in Power Query and then load the same to Power BI Desktop.
+2. Created AgeGroup table in Power Query.
+(AGEGROUP, DESCRIPTION)
+3. Created Age table in Power Query(AGE, AGEGROUP)
+4. Created EncounterClass table Power Query (CODE, ENCOUNTERCLASS, DESCRIPTION, BASE_ENCOUNTER_COST)
+5. Calculated The Length of Stay (LOS) of each encounter by adding a custom column to the encounter table.
+If the LOS is >=1 then it is considered as an Admission.
+Else it is Non admission

 ##### **Relationships between Tables**
 Once the data set loaded to Power BI Desktop, the following relationships are established between tables.